smitelli/cosmodoc/src/content/topics/pc-speaker-sound-format/index.md

 Offset (Bytes) | Size     | Description
 ---------------|----------|------------
 0h             | word     | Offset to the sound data relative to the beginning of the file, in bytes.
-2h             | byte     | Priority value for this sound effect, in the range 0&ndash;255.
+2h             | byte     | Priority value for this sound effect, in the range 0--255.
 New sounds will interrupt old sounds if the new priority is equal to or greater than the old priority.
 3h             | byte     | Unknown purpose; always 08h.
 Not used by the game.
 4h             | byte[12] | Name of the sound effect.
 Maximum 11 characters, plus a terminating null byte.
 Only SOUNDS.MNI contains meaningful names, the other files use `__UnNamed__\0` for every sound effect.
 Not used by the game.

 The game makes some blind assumptions about the content and structure of the sound files.
 It assumes, without checking, that the 0th sound effect table entry is at offset 10h, and it reads exactly 23 table entries from every file.
 Since each sound file actually contains 24 table entries, the last one in each file is never used.

-{{< note >}}
-Sound files intended for use with the game _must_ have at least 23 valid table entries.
-Otherwise the sound loader will begin interpreting unintended data as offset values, which could potentially lead to playing arbitrary memory contents as sounds.
+{{% note %}}Sound files intended for use with the game _must_ have at least 23 valid table entries.
+Otherwise the sound loader will begin interpreting unintended data as offset values, which could potentially lead to playing arbitrary memory contents as sounds.{{% /note %}}
-{{< /note >}}

 ## Sound Data

 The actual data for each sound effect is stored as a variable-length sequence of little-endian words.
 The sound data starts at the offset specified in a sound effect table entry and continues until word value FFFFh is read.

 The sound effects service runs at a frequency of 140 **hertz** (Hz), or 140 times each second.
 Each time the service runs, it consumes one word from the sound data and writes the value to the system's Programmable Interval Timer.
 This timer is connected to the speaker inside the computer case, which emits an audible tone with a pitch related to the sound data value.
-Typical values encountered in the stock sound files range from 150&ndash;8,600 (in steps of 50) decimal, which translate roughly to 7,955&ndash;139 Hz, respectively.
+Typical values encountered in the stock sound files range from 150--8,600 (in steps of 50) decimal, which translate roughly to 7,955--139 Hz, respectively.
 The rapid changes in pitch over time allows for interesting (albeit monophonic) sound effects to be generated.

-{{< aside class="armchair-engineer" >}}
+{{% aside class="armchair-engineer" %}}
 **Byte Pincher**

-Since the data values in the game's sound files all fit in the range 150&ndash;8,600 in steps of 50, there are only 170 different values the game uses.
+Since the data values in the game's sound files all fit in the range 150--8,600 in steps of 50, there are only 170 different values the game uses.
 These could've been encoded in bytes instead of words, halving the size of the sound data at the expense of requiring a multiplication during each run of the sound effects service.
 Granted, it would only save about 5,000 bytes overall.
-{{< /aside >}}
+{{% /aside %}}

 If the value 0000h is read in the sound data, the speaker is silenced for that service cycle.
 If the value FFFFh is read, the speaker is silenced and the sound effects service goes dormant until another sound effect is started.